keithbuhler/keithbuhler.github.io/pages-philosophy/disputation-topics.md

 # Business Ethics Topics (Spring 2017)

 ### Unit Paper 1 (Moral Theories) Which moral theory is most useful?
 One's morality is a combination of "gut" feelings, parental training, social and cultural convention, personal habits, and moral theory.
 Moral theory -- or philosophical ethics -- cannot *replace* one's lived moral but it can help to prune and grow it.

-Six ethical theories that we discussed help us to reflect on our morality.
+Five ethical theories that we discussed help us to reflect on our morality.
 These are related but distinct: utilitarianism, Kantian deontology, divine command theory, virtue ethics, common sense intuitionism.
-Which of the six moral theories do you find most useful and persuasive?
+Which of the five moral theories do you find most useful and persuasive?

-Discuss how that moral theory helps you know what to do in a particular moral example, such as the

-Ring of Gyges, the Good Samaritan, Lord of the Flies, Billy Budd, the Longboat, etc. For your objections section, state the "second best" or runner up moral theory.
-In your "replies" section show how the "runner up" gives an inadequate response  to this example and how your theory gives a more adequate response.
+For your objections section, state the "second best" or runner up moral theory.
+In your "replies" section show how the "runner up" gives an inadequate response  to an example and how your theory gives a more adequate response.

+In your argument section, show how your moral theory helps you know what to do in a particular moral example from Audi's "Place of Ethical Theory" chapter, such as affirmative action, whistle-blowing, or advertising and the ethics of creating desire.

 ### Unit Paper 2 (Capitalism and Socialism) Is CEO Pay ever unjustifiably high?